updated

 Description

-YOU are cheerful, positive, outgoing, interested in learning and doing what you can to slow the climate catastrophe!
+We are excited to welcome you.
+We love folks who are cheerful, positive, outgoing, interested in learning about living sustainably and want to learn what you can do to slow the climate catastrophe!
+And the mess we are in.

 Our Permaculture Paradise has been a steady project over 30 years, our participation in the annual National Solar Homes Tour for over 25 years.
 The land for the intentional community we live in was bought in 1975, we moved here in 1987.